Afinur/Titanic_Model_prediction/README.md

-# Titanic Survival Prediction 🚢
+#Titanic Survival Prediction 🚢

 Predicting the survival of passengers aboard the Titanic using machine learning based on factors like age, gender, and passenger class.

-📋 Project Overview
+# Project Overview

  This project aims to build a predictive model for Titanic passenger survival.
 The workflow includes:

-  Data Cleaning
+ 1️⃣ Data Cleaning

-  Handling missing values in features like Age and Fare using mean imputation.
+   Handle missing values in features like Age and Fare using mean imputation.

-  Feature Engineering
+ 2️⃣ Feature Engineering

-  Converting categorical variables (Sex, Embarked) into numerical format with encoding techniques.
+   Convert categorical variables (Sex, Embarked) into numerical format using encoding techniques.

-  Model Training & Evaluation
+ 3️⃣ Model Training & Evaluation

-  Comparing multiple machine learning algorithms to find the best-performing model.
+   Compare multiple machine learning algorithms to find the best-performing model.

-🛠 Technologies Used
+#Technologies Used

   Python